Note: This complete guide on on how to create an online course is available for free as a 47-page PDF: download here your free course creation PDF.

 You can also check out all the free guides that you have available here at the Course Creator Academy by clicking on the Academy link on the top menu bar.

 Here is a quick visual summary of what we are about to cover, step by step.

 If you want to use this image and display it somewhere like in a blog, you can.
 You can find the image here - course creation infographic:

 And now, let's get into all the nitty gritty details! 😉

 Step 1: Choose the Right Course Topic

-The best way to choose the right course topic is to find a balance between what you love and are good at, with the topics that people are looking to pay to learn.
+The best way to choose the right course topic is to find a balance between what you love and what you are good at, and intersect that with the topics that people are looking to pay to learn.

 - Any formal education, course, or workshop you have had in the past